Completed (done as part of the Google UX Design Professional Certificate).

 What is PawsitivelyFresh?

 New and experienced pet owners alike often face uncertainty around how much and how often to feed their pets—especially when considering factors like age, weight, breed, and specific health conditions.
-Key pain points include:
+The key pain points identified are outlined below; the following section explains the research process that led to these findings.

 What is the problem space?